eslint/eslint/docs/rules/no-import-assign.md

 mod = 1          // ERROR: 'mod' is readonly.
 named = 2        // ERROR: 'named' is readonly.
-mod_ns.named = 3 // ERROR: the members of 'mod_ns' is readonly.
+mod_ns.named = 3 // ERROR: The members of 'mod_ns' are readonly.
 mod_ns = {}      // ERROR: 'mod_ns' is readonly.
 Object.assign(mod_ns, { foo: "foo" }) // ERROR: 'mod_ns' is not extensible.
 ```